Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `install\install_database_schema.sh`
 * Import a solid set of starting VSCode user settings:
   * `copy "install\settings.json" "%APPDATA%\Code\User\settings.json"` <br />
-  (feel free to tweak this to your liking)
+  (feel free to tweak this file to your liking)
 * Open VSCode using the cloned repository as the project folder:
   * `code .`
 * Test the Golang linter: